Bitbucket Cloud

 Bitbucket Cloud Notes #

 • The git_provider.secret key cannot reference to a secret in another namespace.
-Pipelines as code always assumes that it will be in the same namespace where the Repository has been created.
+Pipelines-as-Code always assumes that it will be in the same namespace where the Repository has been created.

 You can only reference a user by the ACCOUNT_ID in a owner file.
 For reason see here: